Old Street station: Incidents

 On 16 August 1921, a man fell onto the track and was killed.
 He was identified by a card containing personal details in his pocket.

 On 25 March 1970, an escalator at the station broke down during the morning rush hour.
 Six people were taken to hospital for minor injuries after they fell.

 In March 2015, a man was struck and killed by a train.
 An inquiry returned a verdict of accidental death.
 Two significant incidents occurred in 2017.
 In May, the station was closed after a body was found in the station complex.
 On 30 September, the station was evacuated after passengers heard a loud "bang".
 Around 20 ambulances and numerous police officers attended the scene, believing it to be a potential terrorist incident.
 A search around the station found nothing suspicious.

 Services

 The station has four platforms.
 Platforms 1–2 serve the Northern line on the London Underground network, while platforms 3–4 serve the Northern City Line on the National Rail network.
 Both are deep-level tube lines.
 The station is part of the London station group and acts as a final destination for people travelling with National Rail tickets marked "London Terminals".

 Late evening and weekend services were introduced at the National Rail station, as part of the Great Northern Thameslink franchise in 2015.

 Services at the station are as follows.

 National Rail

-All National Rail services at Old Street are operated by Great Northern using EMUs.
+National Rail services at Old Street are operated by Great Northern using EMUs.

 The typical off-peak service in trains per hour is: